 Speak OUT Cafe facilitates social consciousness and storytelling through spoken word, poetry, and performing art.
 Speak OUT Café brings socially conscious artists together with members of the IUPUI and Indianapolis community to understand differing identities and ideologies.
 All forms of social justice art are welcome.

-Shop Talk works with the Office of Intergroup Dialogue to facilitate and create small, intimate, and developmental conversations about identity while encouraging participants to question preconceived notions.
+Shop Talk facilitates and creates small, intimate, and developmental conversations about identity while encouraging participants to question preconceived notions.
 It is a space where the entire IUPUI community can engage in vulnerability and growth regarding issues of power, oppression, and privilege.The shop is open to everyone, and all students, staff, and faculty are welcome to attend.

 Indy Immersion draws awareness to the invisible histories of marginalized communities at IUPUI and its surrounding neighborhoods through an alternative fall break.
 Participants have the opportunity to engage community members to hear narratives, help preserve cultural destination, and critically analyze the implications of IUPUI’s presence in greater Indianapolis.

 Ride with us for an unforgettable experience with Freedom Rides.
 This affordable spring break trip from Saturday, March 10 to Tuesday, March 13 takes you to Gary, Indiana and Chicago, Illinois.
 You will have the opportunity to meet with community leaders, learn lessons of leadership from area organizations and initiatives, and gain skills to make the maximum impact on your community.

 Hash It Out is a biweekly student-led podcast that brings people from opposing views together to discuss current social issues.
 To listen to the podcast click here:

 To submit a collaboration request form with the Social Justice Scholars, Click Here.